 Even Application.
 Massage the dry brine mixture thoroughly all over the turkey, including under the skin and inside the cavity.
 Ensure it reaches every part for consistent flavor.

 Put in the fridge uncovered.
 Place the seasoned turkey on a tray or in a roasting pan and leave it uncovered in the refrigerator.
-This allows the skin to dry out, resulting in crispier skin when cooked.
+This allows the skin to dry out, producing crispier skin when cooked.

 How Long does it take to Thaw a Turkey?

-If the turkey was purchased frozen solid, it typically requires about 24 hours for every five pounds of turkey to fully thaw.
+If the turkey was purchased frozen solid, it typically requires about 24 hours for every five pounds of turkey to thaw fully.
 To speed up the thawing process, submerge the turkey in a cold water bath and replace the water every half hour until it’s completely thawed.

 How Long do you leave the Dry Rub on the Turkey?

-The ideal amount of time for dry brining is 48 hours.
-You can put the dry brine on the turkey up to 4 days before you are going to cook it.
+The ideal time for dry brining is 48 hours.
+You can put the turkey in the dry brine up to 4 days before you cook it.

 Allowing the turkey to brine for longer periods enhances its flavor and moisture.
-Yet, even a 24-hour brining period can yield noticeable improvements in the flavor of the turkey.
+Yet, even a 24-hour brining period can yield noticeable improvements in the turkey’s flavor.

 How Far in advance can you dry brine a turkey?

-You can dry brine a turkey anywhere from 1 to 3 days in advance of cooking.
+You can dry brine a turkey anywhere from 1 to 3 days before cooking.

 What type of turkey do I need?